mskian/status-blog/_posts/2020-11-18-realme-watch-fix.md

 I check Every permission of the APP Everything is Perfect but How I fix it?

+## Realme Watch Fix Steps are not Counted

 - Open `Manage Apps > Realme Link App > Permissions`
 - Enable Body Sensors Permission and Close it
 - Next `ON` the Bluetooth - Open app > Connect Watch and Sync the data